Bougainville

 No analysis available

-I searched for direct phrases like "fireworks view," "watch fireworks from the lanai," and "see fireworks from unit."
-The only view-related remark was a peek-a-boo ocean view, which is not evidence of fireworks views.
+I searched for explicit phrases like "fireworks view," "watch fireworks from the lanai," or "see fireworks from unit."
+The remarks do not mention fireworks visibility from the building, only general location and nearby amenities.

 No analysis available